Considering Faith Based Yoga Teacher Training?

 Realizing the big need for this information, (along with taking numerous calls and answering many emails), I decided to have a zoom call to go over and few things, and also see what other questions were out there that I might not have thought about.
 I am going to group together a lot of the questions to keep it simple.

 The first and most asked question I get is how did you find your training schools?
 For me I did not do research on what was available.
 I thought at the time there was only one that was faith based.
 That is not true at all.
 There are many options of faith based training available.
-You can learn more about the many training options here.

 My advice to those I speak to is first, and before anything begins, to pray for the Holy spirit to lead you where you need to be.
 Scripture tells us that the Lord knows our path.
 Proverbs 3: 5-6.
 He knows where we need to be in order for us to do His work.
 Therefore being sensitive to His guidance is key in this decision.

 Once you have found a few training options that you are interested in, do some homework on the training itself and the people training you.
 Speak to teachers that have gone through the actual schools program.
 In this industry what you see a lot is that many are getting certified, but few are actually teaching afterwards.
 If you ask them why, often you will see the answer is that they do not feel equipped to teach.
 That speaks to their training.

 Ask to have a conversation with the one of the lead trainers of the school.
 Ask them all the questions.
 Where did they train?
 How long have they been practicing?
 How long have they been teaching?

 My first training was very structured in how you had to pay.
 My second was much more flexible with a pay-as-you-go training.
 Some budgets allow for a one time payment, other budgets do not.